IRONMAN 70.3 Bahrain – Saturday 7th December 2019

 From London – we flew from Heathrow – flying time is around six and a half hours.
 There are direct flights to Bahrain from LHR with both British Airways and Gulf Air.
 Gulf Air is the principal flag carrier of the Kingdom on Bahrain and for the event this year they were also the partner airline to the race, [UPDATE – they are for the 2018 race too] offering 20% discounts on both Economy and Business class flights and carry your bike at no extra cost if you book with the discount reference.
 So, well worth checking that out when comparing prices and options, should the event have an airline partner next year too.

 Our flights times were very pleasant – depart 9:30am (London time) and arrive in Bahrain at 7:00pm (local time).
 We travelled out on Wednesday (the race is always on the Saturday), and return flight wise, we travelled back late on Sunday night / very early Monday morning (local time), which gets you back into LHR early Monday, around 6:30am.
 So, if you can sleep on a plane, that ‘overnight’ return can feel much more practical and pleasant than the flights times look on paper!

 Those times are very much in line with what we did three years ago, and in my view are ideal for the trip, providing sufficient free time pre/post race, while minimising days required away from work for example.

 Given those flight times you could – and some British athletes did – quite realistically race on the Saturday and be back in London before 7am on Sunday!
 It’ll take a bit of planning (and probably packing your bike box in a hotel reception or similar…), but is a realistic option, as you’ll likely still have 12 hours from finishing the race to take-off.
-With the airport 10 minutes away from the city centre, no long transfers either.
+With the airport 10 minutes away from the city centre, no long transfers are involved either.